900 Calories a Day - 100calsnacks

 athletes should avoid 900 calories a day diet

-Not all weight loss methods are suitable for everyone.
+Not all healthy weight loss methods are suitable for everyone.
 Certain groups should steer clear of extremely low-calorie diets:

 • Pregnant or Breastfeeding Women: They need additional calories to support their own health and the baby’s development.